-See Related: 11-Word Phrase to Stop Debt Collectors
+See Related: 11-Word Phrase to Stop Debt Collectors.

-Best Methods of Paying Off your Credit Card Debt
+Best Methods of Paying Off Your Credit Card Debt

-All the tips mentioned above either help you avoid accumulating more debt or get out of your current debt.
+The steps mentioned above either help you avoid accumulating more debt or get out of your current debt.
 But what strategies can you use to pay and get rid of credit card debt?

 See Related: How to Leverage Credit Cards to Build Wealth

-7. Take Out a Debt Consolidation Loan
+7. Credit Card Debt Consolidation Loan